Local survival of spread of infection among biased random walks

 ~ We now consider the case when the density is very small.
 Using a first moment computation, we will prove that there exists a small density $\rho>0$ such that, with large probability, the infection travels towards the negative direction in the first coordinate axis.

 We will control how infection spreads by using genealogical paths.
 The first proposition we prove states that it is unlikely to exist a GIP that jumps many times.
-This is a general statement that does not require the density $\rho>0$ to be small and does not depend on the probability distribution $p(\cdot)$.
-These quantities will be important when we consider finer properties of the model.
+This is a general statement that does not depend on the probability distribution $p(\cdot)$.
+This transition kernel will be important when we consider finer properties of the model.

 \newconstant{c:many_jumps}